aliyun/terraform-provider-alicloud/website/docs/r/slb_backend_server.html.markdown

 The following arguments are supported:

 * `load_balancer_id` - (Required) ID of the load balancer.
-* `backend_servers` - (Required) A list of instances to added backend server in the SLB.
+* `backend_servers` - (Optional) A list of instances to added backend server in the SLB.
 It contains three sub-fields as `Block server` follows.
 * `delete_protection_validation` - (Optional, Available in 1.63.0+) Checking DeleteProtection of SLB instance before deleting.
 If true, this resource will not be deleted when its SLB instance enabled DeleteProtection.
 Default to false.

 ## Block servers